denglianli/AssetBundleBuilder/README.md

 - .Net Framework 3.0 or above.

 ## Achieve
-- AssetBundleBuilder : AssetBundleBuilder : Draw extend editor window, config build options and build AssetBundles to target path.
+- AssetBundleBuilder : Draw extend editor window, config build options and build AssetBundles to target path.

 ## Usage
 - Assigning Assets to AssetBundles by AssetBundle Menu at the bottom of the Asset Inspector window.